-- A linear park along Kendrick Street north of 111th Street SW that would bring green space to the heart of the district's residential area. - Green corridors with enhanced landscaping in areas with planned pedestrian and bicycle improvements such as 111th /112th Street SW. - A pocket of open space in the alley near Occidental Street.
+- A linear park along Kendrick Street north of 111th Avenue SW that would bring green space to the heart of the district's residential area.
+This would better define the pedestrian connection between Lakewood Station and the Lakeview Hope Academy and facilitate the use of the playground there as a neighborhood park as envisioned in the Legacy Plan 2020. - Green corridors with enhanced landscaping in areas with planned pedestrian and bicycle improvements such as 111th /112th Avenue SW. - A pocket of open space in the alley near Occidental Street as shown in Exhibit 19. - A linear park connecting Lakewood Station to the Springbrook Area through improvements along 47th Avenue as envisioned in the Legacy Plan 2020.